Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## The App Brief

-This is a copy of the brief [here](assets/readme/assets/Brief%20-%20Cook%20It.pdf)
+This is a copy of the brief [here](static/assets/readme/assets/Brief%20-%20Cook%20It.pdf)

 ## Summary of the brief

-The client requested a simple MVP to test the concept of the app.
-Something that they can put out into the marketplace to test the reaction.
-This meant that the app should have the core functionality of the business idea, giving the first test users the chance to create campaign's and then donate to other users campaigns.
+The client requested a MVP to test the concept of the app.
+A product that can be put out into a small test group to gauge the interest of the idea.

 The app will be accessible from marketing campaigns through social media, this means that the app must be functional from mobile, even if the design on mobile is limited, the basic functionality must be there.

-The look of the app must be clean and more importantly functional, and clear to the user what is going on.
-They have expressed that the design of the app can be looked at further down the Road map and to make sure that the vast majority of the budget to be spent on the functionality.
+The look of the app must be clean and more importantly functional, and clear to the user how to use the app.
+They have expressed that the design of the app can be looked at further down the product road map, and to focus on the functionality.

 <span
 id="#ux">